fuzzythecat/awesome-spacer/README.md

 ## Train

-To train the model, you should provide path to the dataset.
+To train the model, you should provide the path to your dataset.
 You can import this module and train in Jupyter Notebook(see notebooks for example), or train from CLI.